jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/board-id.rst

 The board Id is set by the rotary switch value (4-bit from 0 to F/15) on the logic boards FPGA1394 (see :ref:`board-id-selector`).
 Each ID which should be unique among the daisy-chained controller boards.
-The board Id should be have been set during manufactoring based on the arm type using the :ref:`default-board-ids`.
+The board Id should have been set during manufacturing based on the arm type using the :ref:`default-board-ids`.
 Not all Research Kit come with the ECM, PSM3 or SUJ but the board Ids should be reserved nevertheless.
 PSMs on da Vinci Standard come with color stickers, so